Category Archives: Gore

 The premise surrounds a southern town, ironically named Pleasant Valley, slaughtered and destroyed during the Civil War.
 It is resurrected every one hundred years to enact revenge on northerners who are unlucky enough to stumble upon their town.

-Five nice-looking, fashionable tourists, headed to Atlanta, are duped by local townspeople into making a wrong turn and given the hero’s welcome by the town folk for a festive centennial celebration.
+Local townspeople dupe five nice-looking, fashionable tourists headed to Atlanta into making a wrong turn and given the hero’s welcome by the town folk for a festive centennial celebration.

 The welcome is, of course, a guise for a sinister plot to dismember and barbeque the tourists as part of the feast of the celebration.